 Abu Dhabi is often overlooked as a travel destination due to its glamorous neighbour Dubai, but the UAE capital is starting to attract attention.
-The city is a mix of modern architecture, Arabic culture, endless desert and beautiful wildlife, with plenty of activities and of course some pretty luxurious resorts.
+The city is a mix of modern architecture, Arabic culture, endless desert and beautiful wildlife.
+There are plenty of things to do in Abu Dhabi, and of course some pretty luxurious resorts.

 Enrico and I visited Abu Dhabi on a recent stopover from Australia to London.
 We decided to split the flight up a bit and have a few days in the city.
 I’m so glad we did.
 Not only did it make the long flight much more bearable, but we also had an awesome time in the capital.

 Top Things To Do In Abu Dhabi

 The Sheikh Zayed Grand Mosque

 If you only have a short time in Abu Dhabi, make this your first stop.
 The stunning mosque was built in honour of the UAE’s founder Sheikh Zayed bin Sultan Al Nahyan and was completed in 2007.
 It is the largest mosque in the country and one of the biggest in the world.
 A stunning white structure made of marble and decorated with gold, crystals and ceramics, the mosque is large enough to accommodate over 40,000 worshippers and houses the world’s world’s largest hand-knotted carpet.